code-423n4/2023-08-chainlink/docs/src/src/pools/OperatorStakingPool.sol/contract.OperatorStakingPool.md

 *This contract inherits the StakingPoolBase contract and interacts with the MigrationProxy, PriceFeedAlertsController, CommunityStakingPool, and RewardVault contracts.*

-*invariant Only addresses added as operators by the admin can stake in this pool.*
+*invariant Only addresses added as operators by the contract manager can stake in this pool.*

 *invariant contract's LINK token balance should be greater than or equal to the sum of totalPrincipal and s_alerterRewardFunds.*